devuri/wp-adapter/Reference.md

 }
 ```

-URL matching is done with `strpos($url, $urlFragment) !== false` — a partial
+URL matching is done with `strpos($url, $urlFragment) !== false` - a partial
 match.
-Register responses before the code under test executes.
-If no response
+Responses are checked in insertion order.
+Register responses before the
-is registered for a URL, `get`/`post` return an error response with message
+code under test executes.
+If no response is registered for a URL, `get`/`post`
-`"No mock response registered for: <url>"`.
+return an error response with message `"No mock response registered for: <url>"`.

 `getLastRequest()` returns `['method' => string, 'url' => string, 'args' => array]`
 or `null`. `getRequestHistory()` returns an array of the same shape.